'Glass just flew everywhere': Car crashes through restaurant

-A car has smashed through the front of the Thai Express restaurant in central Whanganui.
+A St John representative said the person was taken by ambulance to Whanganui Hospital.

+Police Constable Stu Bourne said the driver of the car, an elderly man, extended his thanks to a young married couple who were the first to arrive at the scene and helped him.

-Police, Fire and Emergency New Zealand and St John were called to Victoria Ave, between Guyton and Ingestre streets, about 10.45am on Friday after a vehicle drove into the restaurant.
+Police, Fire and Emergency New Zealand and St John were called to Victoria Ave, between Guyton and Ingestre streets, at about 10.45am on Friday.

 Sapphyer Edwardson was working in the Q Variety Store across the street from the restaurant when the incident took place.